 Know you cannot be the same each and every minute of your life.
 We all have good and bad days.
 If you’re ill or tired, your ability to focus and perform will decrease.
 That’s also human.
 You’ll never look back with regrets the moment you know you did the best you knew and the best you could.

-9. Stop competing against yourself
+9. Stop competing with yourself.

 Do you also feel like more and more people are always in a hurry?
 That could even be your case.
 It feels like there’s never enough time for you to do what you want.
 Since an early age, we’ve been taught to identify our own value based on how well we do things in life.
 Go and get results, do more, get more, achieve more!
-Sometimes I wonder which kind of race we are running.
+Sometimes I wonder what kind of race we are running.

 Take this example: